Shuffling via sums of Jucys--Murphy Elements: Introduction

 for all $c \in \R$.

-\end{theorem} The restriction on $k$ comes from the variation on the multiplicities of the eigenvalues.
-The comparison technique fails to give the desired result for any $k$, but we still conjecture that the above limiting behavior holds for any $k$. \begin{Con} For the $k-$star transpositions card shuffle, we have
+\end{theorem} The restriction on $k$ comes from the variation in the multiplicities of the eigenvalues.
+The comparison technique fails to give the desired result for any $k$, but we still conjecture that the above limit behavior holds for general $k$. \begin{Con} For the $k$--star transpositions card shuffle, if $\lim_{n \rightarrow \infty} \frac{k}{n}=\alpha<1$, then we have

 for all $c \in \R$. \end{Con}